th3worst4/pongPy/README.md

  don't know why sound have bugs, sometimes just after launch

- probably related to the way im using tho play them
+ probably related to the way im using to play them

  improvements are needed